The Brighter-Fatter Effect in the JWST MIRI Si:As IBC detectors I. Observations, impact on science, and modelling: Conclusions

 \section{Conclusions}

-A debiasing-induced BFE makes the \textit{JWST} MIRI data yield a 10~--~25~\% larger and 0.5~--~8\% brighter PSF and LSF as a function of the output level dynamic range covered by the detector pixels during an integration.
+A debiasing-induced BFE makes the \textit{JWST} MIRI data yield a 10~--~25~\% larger PSF and LSF as a function of the output level dynamic range covered by the detector pixels during an integration.
 This affects aperture-corrected photometry, PSF-weighted photometry, PSF subtraction, high-contrast imaging, as well as estimates of kinematics based on spectral line profiles.
 It also directly affects the calibration of MIRI raw ramp data, translating into a systematic uncertainty on the absolute flux calibration as a function of the exposure parameters used to observe flux calibration standards.

-Using the public \texttt{Poisson\_CCD} code and a simple model for the MIRI Si:As IBC sensor infrared-active layer, we found strong evidence for the physical mechanism of the BFE impacting the MIRI pixel voltage integration ramps.
+Using the public \texttt{Poisson\_CCD} code \citep{Lage2021} and a model for the MIRI Si:As IBC sensor infrared-active layer, we found strong evidence for the physical mechanism of the BFE impacting the MIRI pixel voltage integration ramps.
 We find that this mechanism is driven by detector debiasing due to photoelectron accumulation.
 This debiasing changes the electrostatic potential inside the infrared-active layer.
 The paths followed by the excited photoelectrons to the pixels are dictated by the corresponding electric field.
 At higher levels of debiasing the photoelectrons generated above a given pixel are guided to the neighboring pixels instead.
 This results in an increase in the slope of the pixel integration ramps as opposed to the decrease in slope recorded for spatially uniform sources.

-While the electrostatic potential results in the electrons being guided to neighboring pixels, the debiasing also results in the infrared-active layer becoming more undepleted.
-This means that more electrons are lost due to recombination, and this constitutes the classical MIRI non-linearity effect.
+While the electrostatic potential results in the electrons being guided to neighboring pixels, the debiasing also results in the width of the depletion region in the infrared-active layer shrinking towards the output (front) contact.
+This means that more electrons are lost due to recombination, and this constitutes the known MIRI non-linearity effect.
 We argue that for point sources, and for sources with a significant spectral and spectral flux contrast, the non-linearity and the BFE cannot be considered to be independent.
 An accurate pixel integration ramp model needs to account for both.
 Only applying a non-linearity solution derived based on an extended source illumination to non-uniform illumination will result in systematically larger uncertainties in flux calibration.

 Having presented a numerical model that predicts the performance of the MIRI Si:As IBC detectors under non-uniform illumination, this forms a basis to understand the ground test and flight MIRI data.
 MIRI data in flight can be used to refine the presented model, however, the power of the model lies in better interpreting the MIRI flux systematics, deriving an empirical correction based on ramps of reference stars, and informing the detector operation of future infrared missions.